dumkydewilde/dumky-dot-net/content/posts/2023-03-17-search-console-bigquery-nlp-topic-extraction/index.md

 ```

-And there you have it, a simple but effective way to group your Search Console queries by topic.
+And there you have it, a simple but effective way to group your Search Console queries by either nouns, verbs, topic or tool.
 Of course a JavaScript
 library for NLP has its limitations.
 If you want to further improve this setup you can look into using the BigQuery ML
 features that can not only help you classify and tag your texts with machine learning, but you could also use a
 clustering approach —[like k-means](https://cloud.google.com/bigquery-ml/docs/kmeans-tutorial)— to group similar topics together.